source-data/soda-curation/README.md

 ## Changelog

+### v0.2.1 (2024-12-02)

+- Obsolete tests removed

-### v0.2.0 (2024-10-10)
+### v0.2.0 (2024-12-02)

-- Removed support for Anthropic AI provider and passed to legacy branch for future implementation
+- Addition of benchmarking capabilities
+- Adding manuscripts as string context to the AI models instead of DOCX or PDF files to improve behavior
+- Ground truth data added

 ### v0.1.0 (2024-10-01)